 Retirement plans consist of defined benefit, defined contribution, and medical and dental plans.
-Net cost recognized in continuing operations for the three months ended March 31 for Abbott's major defined benefit plans and post-employment medical and dental benefit plans is as follows:
+Net cost recognized in continuing operations for the three months and six months ended June 30 for Abbott's major defined benefit plans and post-employment medical and dental benefit plans is as follows:

 In the first quarter of 2018, Abbott adopted ASU 2017-07 which requires all components of pension and other postretirement benefit expense except service cost to be presented outside any subtotal of income from operations.
 These amounts are now classified as non-operating (income) loss.
-Abbott's Condensed Consolidated Statement of Earnings was retrospectively adjusted, resulting in the reclassification of \$40 million of income from the Operating earnings (loss) line to the Other (income) expense, net line in the first quarter of 2017.
+Abbott's Condensed Consolidated Statement of Earnings was retrospectively adjusted, resulting in the reclassification of approximately \$40 million and \$80 million of income from the Operating earnings line to the Other (income) expense, net line in the second quarter and first six months of 2017, respectively.

-In the first quarter of 2017, Abbott recognized a \$10 million curtailment gain related to the disposition of AMO.
+In the first six months of 2017, Abbott recognized a \$10 million curtailment gain related to the disposition of AMO.

 Abbott funds its domestic defined benefit plans according to IRS funding limitations.
 International pension plans are funded according to similar regulations.
-In the first quarters of 2018 and 2017, \$14 million and \$283 million, respectively, were contributed to defined benefit plans and \$11 million in both years were contributed to the post-employment medical and dental benefit plans.
+In the first six months of 2018 and 2017, \$58 million and \$321 million, respectively, were contributed to defined benefit plans and \$11 million was contributed to the post-employment medical and dental benefit plans in each year.